Ph.D. in Clinical Psychology with Emphasis in Depth Psychology

-Aligned with Pacifica's forty-year history, the Ph.D. program is devoted to the traditions of depth psychology within a human science model.
-Beginning with Freud and Jung, depth psychologies are distinguished by their recognition of a latent or unconscious dimension of psychological life.
-This unconscious element, or depth in human experience, is understood as essential to the transformative character of the therapeutic relationship.
-The program is inspired by psychoanalytic, Jungian, and existential-phenomenological perspectives in their historical and contemporary formulations, including relational, archetypal, and hermeneutic psychologies.
-Significant attention is given to dialogue with related disciplines such as multiculturalism, postmodernism, feminist theory, gender studies, indigenous psychology, complexity theory, post colonialism, ecological studies, Eastern thought and contemplative practices/traditions.
+Our program is inspired by psychoanalytic, Jungian, and existential-phenomenological perspectives in their historical and contemporary formulations, including archetypal, relational, and hermeneutic psychologies.
+Significant attention is given to dialogue with related disciplines such as multiculturalism, postmodernism, feminist theory, gender studies, indigenous psychologies, complexity theory, post colonialism, ecological studies, and Eastern thought.

-The Ph.D. program's strong research curriculum is guided by depth psychology’s human scientific understanding of psychological phenomena.
-Hence, courses focus on qualitative research methodologies that affirm the interpretative or hermeneutic dimension of description as well as the unconscious dynamic between researcher and what is being researched.
-Student research is framed as encompassing the pursuit of knowledge, personal transformation, and the practice of social engagement.
+Our strong research curriculum is guided by depth psychology’s understanding of psychological phenomena.
+Hence, the courses focus on qualitative research methods that affirm the interpretative dimension of description as well as the unconscious dynamic between researcher and what is being researched.
+Student research encompasses the pursuit of knowledge, personal transformation, and the practice of social engagement.

 Featured Blog Posts and Multi-Media

-For Academic Program Information CLICK HERE.
+See Academic Program Information.
 Pacifica Graduate Institute's Psy.D. and Ph.D. programs are accredited by the Western Association of School and Colleges (WASC) and the Department of Education to offer financial aid.
 Pacifica's doctoral programs in Clinical Psychology are not accredited by the American Psychological Association.